 Blogging has truly changed my life inside and out, so I wanted to do a little throwback post to share my story – how I came to blogging, how my blog became my full-time job, how I came to publish a travel book with Penguin Random House and a behind the scenes of what that journey looked like!

-My Journey: How World of Wanderlust Came to Be
+How my Travel Book Came to Be

 I was just thirteen years old when I embarked on my first international adventure.
 I had been selected to join a group of kids my age to visit Hong Kong, sing at a movie premiere (in a choir – oh the joys!) and experience the city sights for nine days.